 - To answer an inquiry or request for further information or complaint about the Church, its services, activities and events.

 - To register you for events, conferences or partnership.

 - For promotion of products or services and to keep you informed of new developments we believe may be of interest to you.
 If we contact you in this way without obtaining your prior consent, we will provide you with the opportunity to decline any further promotional communications.

 3.1 We handle information including: Your activities and involvement with us will result in personal data being created.
-We collect personal data in connection with specific activities such as, but not limited to, being a visitor or attendee to one of our Church congregations, or attendee of a conference or event, applying to attend or being a student at Kingdom Faith Training College, ordering items from our online shop, registering to become a Kingdom Faith Partner.
+We collect personal data in connection with specific activities such as, but not limited to, being a visitor or attendee to one of our Church congregations, or attendee of a conference or event, ordering items from our online shop, registering to become a Kingdom Faith Partner.
 If you decide to donate to us then we’ll keep records of when and how much you give to a particular cause.

 3.2 We have decided that it is appropriate to treat all information in our care and control with the same degree of security and confidentiality.